codebridge-za/living-wage/README.md

 3. Run `npm install` in the root folder of the repository.
 4. Run `npm start` to spin up the development server.
 5. Open `localhost:8000` in your browser.

+### Testing

+It is recommended to test on an webserver such as Apache.
+However, this calculator is so simple you can just test it by opening the index.html.

+### Technologies
+1. HTML
+2. CSS
+3. JavaScript
+4. jQuery
+5. Bootstrap